 When you transfer your service numbers, it is highly recommended that you contact Microsoft support to ensure that the higher concurrent calling capacity is considered and configured correctly.

 Sign in to Office 365 with your work or school account.

-Go to the Office 365 admin center > Skype for Business.
+Go to the Admin center > Teams and Skype > Skype Legacy Admin.